-When materials are not available in any of the ASU Library locations, ASU Library provides subsidized interlibrary loan services for faculty and students.
+When materials are not available in any of the ASU Library locations, ASU Library provides subsidized inter-library loan services for faculty and students.

-The Architecture and Environmental Design (AED) Library holds over 55,000 items including books, periodicals, CD-ROMs, videos, and microforms.
-The AED Library's subject coverage focuses strongly on Design, including: Architecture, Landscape Architecture, Urban Design, Housing, Planning, Interior Design, Graphic Design, and Industrial Design.
+The Design and Arts Library holds over 55,000 items including books, periodicals, CD-ROMs, videos, and microforms.
+The library's subject coverage focuses strongly on Design, including: Architecture, Landscape Architecture, Urban Design, Housing, Planning, Interior Design, Graphic Design, and Industrial Design.
 It provides access to an excellent collection of books, periodicals, reports, videotapes, DVDs, CDs, microforms, archival drawings and collections all focused to support the Design disciplines.